All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 In 1718 Philip of Anjou, now King Philip V of Spain made an attempt to reconquer Sicily.
 A Spanish army landed on the island and easily gained control of its main towns, but the Spanish fleet suffered a great defeat by the British one at Capo Passero and the troops in Sicily could not receive reinforcements and supplies from their country.
 An Austrian army occupied Messina and eventually the whole island.
 In 1720 Amadeus was forced to exchange Sicily with Sardinia, a less important island and Holy Roman Emperor Charles VI became King of Sicily.

-Relief in the Cathedral of Palermo depicting Charles of Bourbon being crowned Charles III, King of Sicily in 1735 (a personification of Palermo - it opens in another window - can be seen in the lower left corner)
+Relief in the Cathedral of Palermo depicting Charles of Bourbon being crowned Charles III, King of Sicily in 1735 (a personification of Palermo can be seen in the lower left corner of both reliefs)

 The Sicilian nobility was very hostile to the Austrian rule; during the long Aragonese/Spanish rule Sicilian noble families enjoyed privileges which Emperor Charles VI was reluctant to grant.
 In 1733 a new Succession War broke out in Europe; it was related to the Kingdom of Poland, but it was actually an attempt by France and Spain to regain some of the territories/influence they had lost in the previous Succession War.
 Charles of Bourbon, a cadet son of King Philip V of Spain, managed to defeat the Austrians and conquer Naples where he received delegates of the Sicilian nobility who offered him the crown of Sicily.
 Although in 1759 he succeeded his half-brother as King of Spain, the Kingdoms of Naples and of Sicily did not become Spanish possessions and were ruled by a local dynasty because Charles placed his cadet son Ferdinand on their thrones.
 In 1816 Ferdinand formally unified the two kingdoms into the Kingdom of the Two Sicilies.
-In 1817 he formally decreed that Naples was the only capital of the Kingdom, thus alienating from him and his successors the sympathies of the Sicilians.
+In 1817 he formally decreed that Naples was the only capital of the Kingdom, thus alienating the sympathies of the Sicilians from him and his successors.

 Plaque at Milazzo celebrating the victory by Giuseppe Garibaldi in July 1860